atom/github/docs/rfcs/XXX-pull-request-review.md

 TODO: update mock to have "Start review button" and "Add single comment"

 Diffs are editable ONLY if the pull request branch is checked out and the local branch history has not diverged from the remote branch history.
 Otherwise diffs are not editable.
+Details of this will be fleshed out in a separate RFC specifically for editable diffs.

 A panel at the bottom of the pane offers various options for sorting and filtering the diff.
 It also has a "Review Changes" button.

 #### Sort Options

 <img width="731" alt="slack_-_github" src="https://user-images.githubusercontent.com/7910250/46392358-f6551d00-c695-11e8-8ed4-c7aa95044b06.png">

+Note: We probably want to find better verbiage than "sort".
+Let's also consider a dropdown menu UX to select different views of the data.

 The default view is sorted by files.
 This is akin to the "Files changed" tab on dotcom.
 It displays the diff for all changed files in the PR.